How to cruise the Nile in style

 I would recommend taking American dollars as an easy go-to currency.
 It goes without saying that a high-factor sun cream is a must along with a selection of clothing to cover shoulders and knees.
 This is partially practical but also ensures that you respect the country’s Islamic traditions.
 I took a few light scarves which were a great way to dress up an outfit, but easy to slip over my head if I wanted to enter a mosque or use as a sarong on the sun deck.
 Direct flights from London to Cairo are on average about 4 hours 40 minutes, so why not pass the time with a copy of Agatha Christie’s Death on the Nile?
 Perhaps download an Arabic learning app to pick up a bit of the local lingo before you arrive.
 To give you a head-start: ‘ahlan’ is Arabic for ‘hello’.

 Kick off your trip down the Nile with a pre-cruise jaunt to Egypt's capital, Cairo.
 This chaotic, yet vibrant city is where you’ll find the Cairo Museum, home to thousands of the most important artefacts found from Pharaonic times, including those Howard Carter discovered in Tutankhamen's tomb in 1922.
 Make sure you also visit the Pyramids of Giza, the only wonder of the Ancient World which is still standing today.
-For those who want to delve deeper, A&K can arrange an Insider Access visit to the unopened Grand Egyptian Museum, where you can see archaeologists actively restoring artefacts.

 Hire a dahabiya